ManvishK7122/Data-Job-Salary-Analysis/README.md

  Although these insights changed my perception on the big data job market, there are certain aspects of the dataset that could be expanded on and could provide an even higher level of insight.
 Something that can be included and expanded upon is the level of education with our dataset.
 When looking at the level of education, we can also quantify how much higher levels of education can affect the salaries across our job families providing an insight on whether achieving these levels of education can provide a return on investment for employees.

   Along with the level of education, something that could have seen changed about the dataset is the amount of employees within each category explored in the dataset.
 When looking at the dataset, most of the dataset's distribution of employees fell under certain conditions and even more so than others.
 An example of this is that the dataset's distribution of employees when observing the level of experience is heavily skewed to senior level jobs across the 3 datasets and there are many more examples of this observed in the EDA.
 Something that could improve and mitigate the level of distribution is taking an equivalent amount of employees in each category and distribute them to make the distribution equal across the categories without favoring one category over the other.
 An example of this would be having 33.3% of the dataset working at small sized companies, 33.3% working at medium sized companies, and 33.3% working at larger comapnies/corporations.
-This would us to get better proportionalty of the dataset, therefore, allowing for less skewed data.
+This would us to get better proportionality of the dataset, therefore, allowing for less skewed data.

  After observing Harvard's statement about the big data jobs and their prospective growth within the technological industry, the job industry is in fact booming in demand due to their increase in salary since 2020 to 2023.